testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-autonomously-part1.md

 The reason behind choosing this input generation algorithm is that it better mimics how the game is meant to be played: the currently pressed key is likely to remain pressed in the next frame while another key can be added at the same time.
 For example, you hold down the right key while also pressing the jump or action buttons.

-However, the algorithm itself is not enough.
+However, the random input generation is not enough.
 The reason is that Mario moving randomly will inevitably cause it to die by running into enemies or falling into pits.
 Therefore, the exploration itself can never be one-shot.
 Instead, you have to store traveled paths (input sequences) and have a strategy to pick a sequence for the next iteration.
 These travel paths effectively define Mario's state because the game is **deterministic**.

 > The system is said to be **deterministic** only if given the same input you will always get the same output.